What are Corns and Calluses?

 Corns and calluses can be easy to diagnose with the naked eye.
 It is important to obtain x-rays to determine if the skin condition is due to an underlying boney abnormality.

-Treatment for Corns and Calluses
+Do Corns and Calluses Require Surgery?

 Both corns and calluses can be treated without surgery.
 Some of these medications are sold over-the-counter, while stronger, more effective ones are by prescription.
 It is important to wear loose fitting shoes and eliminate activities that may aggravate the condition (such as running or jumping).
 Corns and calluses should not be cut on or shaved.
 Certain lotions and home remedies can be used to help soothe and prevent corns and callus from occurring again (such as soaking feet in solutions such as Borax, using cocoa butter on dry patches, wearing pads on the areas that are commonly afflicted, etc.).

-Surgical Treatment for Corns and Calluses
+What are the Surgical Treatment Options for Corns and Calluses

 In some cases, a corn can be removed with the underlying boney prominence which causes the deformity.
 At times a fusion of a nearby joint is needed to prevent recurrence.
 Calluses can be due to prominent bone on the bottom of the foot and shaving or shortening of the offending bone may be beneficial.